Table of Contents

 Any push-back on the need for taking equity out of DEI in the workplace can be addressed by looking at the data that supports the frequently discussed notion of a “glass ceiling”, a “glass cliff”, “concrete ceiling”, and “glass wall” that has received significant coverage in recent years in prestigious publications including The Economist, MIT Sloan Review, Aspen Institute, and Harvard Business Review.
 Each of these phenomena supports the challenges women and people of diverse backgrounds face.
 The reality is that most non-white male segments of the workforce are underrepresented in senior leadership roles.

 For example, according to the Bureau of Labor Statistics (BLS), while women make up 46.9% of the workforce and 51.8% of management and professional occupations (feeders for top leadership jobs), they only occupy 30.6% of CEO roles and 37.1% of GM roles.
 After reviewing the occupational rates for many front-line (sales, operations, manufacturing, engineering, etc.) roles that lead to higher-level jobs, we can see that the percentage of females occupying those positions is meager.
 Although not as dramatic, there are similar trends with total management and professional workforce members from what we consider “diverse” ethnicities and races.
-A dramatic example is nursing, where males occupy only 10% of the workforce but hold almost 50% of the nursing leadership jobs.
+A dramatic example is nursing, where men make up only 10% of the workforce but hold almost 50% of nursing leadership positions.

-The key to equity is fairness for everyone in business and talent processes, treatment, and possibilities.
+The key to equity is fairness across business processes, treatment, and opportunities for everyone.
 Removing equity from DEI disclaims fairness and equal access that is still needed.
-Proactive efforts to create equity result in a level playing field for all employees, such that they are equitably hired, paid, developed, and promoted or advanced in line with their aspirations and earned qualifications.
+Proactive efforts to create equity result in a level playing field for all employees, ensuring they are hired, paid, developed, promoted, and advanced equitably in line with their aspirations and earned qualifications.

 Why equity continues to represent a business imperative